njustwulab/CNN_ROM-convection/README.md

 CNN file: the structure of our model.

-model file: the trained model.
+model file: the trained model is mounted on Releases.

 val_data: the validation dataset.